cvs-health/testilo/README.md

 }
 ```

-The `acts` array of this script contains five regular acts and two placeholders.
-The placeholders are to be replaced with acts from the current target in a batch.
+The `acts` array of this script contains tree regular acts and two placeholders.

 #### Batch